 National and international agencies have taken advantage of Ausvet's flexibility and independence to undertake risk analyses and to achieve successful surveillance and control of serious diseases of livestock both in Australia and in South East Asia.

 Ausvet carries full professional and public liability insurance.

 A career at Ausvet presents a unique opportunity to join a highly motivated team that is committed to improving health worldwide through applied epidemiology.
 Inclusion and diversity are at our core and we pride ourselves on providing a flexible working environment in which staff can effectively balance both their personal and work commitments.

-Please note.
-All prospective employees will be required to undergo a police clearance prior to employment.
-More information can be found in the Ausvet Police Check Policy [here](https://www.dropbox.com/s/ynwkm02046k0sh2/Ausvet%20Police%20Check%20Policy.pdf?dl=0.
+Please note all prospective employees are required to undergo a police check in accordance with the Ausvet Police Check Policy.

 This vision drives our mission, to deliver innovative and practical epidemiological services that improve the health and well being of animals, plants and humans around the world and into the future.

 We have a commitment to:

 We achieve this by applying epidemiological and program management skills in Australia and other countries to:

 Ausvet's values are based on combining our passion, vision and technical skill with the highest standards of professional integrity and ethics to create innovative solutions for our clients.
 We value a balance between work and lifestyle, creating an enjoyable and flexible work environment incorporating a commitment to teamwork and dedication to excellence.

 More information about Ausvet is available from the menus above.